Census Data for Anchorage ...

 While generally coinciding with the GPS location (latitude/longitude) of Anchorage, the latitude and longitude given by the Census Bureau actually indicates the GPS location of the polygon for Anchorage.

-The difference indicates that the U.S. Census Bureau moved the location of the polygon for the 2010 Census 16 miles to the east<5> of the location that was used in the 2000 Census.
+- The difference indicates that the U.S. Census Bureau moved the location of the polygon for the 2010 Census 16 miles to the east<4> of the location that was used in the 2000 Census.

-The GSP location given for the 2010 Census lies 21 miles to the east<6> of the point given by the GNIS for Anchorage.
+- The GPS location given for the 2010 Census lies 21 miles to the east<5> of the point given by the GNIS for Anchorage.
 For more information about this and the relationship of the various Federal Codes, please visit our Misc Page for Anchorage.

 Miscellaneous Information for Anchorage ...